ItamarRocha/Operations-Research/README.md

   <img src="download.jpeg" >
 </p>

-* After downloading, type in your terminal:
+* After downloading, type in your terminal (where the archive is stored):
 ```shell
 chmod +x downloaded_file.bin
 ```